jaredly/geometricart/Roadmap.md

 Anyway, and the pocket calculations should be smarter about straight lines.
 And should be smarter about DPI, for getPointAtDistance

+Also, for the pockets, do we decide what bit size we're doing?

 #